SWIFTSIM/SWIFT/examples/MoonFormingImpact/README.md

 ===================================

-A version of the canonical moon-forming giant impact of Theia onto the early Earth (Barr, 2016).
+A version of the canonical moon-forming giant impact of Theia onto the early Earth (Canup 2004; Barr 2016).
 Both bodies made of Tillotson iron and granite.

 Code Setup